 I’d love to hear from you

 - 2 cups all-purpose flour *see notes for proper measuring

 - 1/2 teaspoon salt

-- 1/2 cup vegan sugar
+- 1/2 cup granulated sugar

 - 2 tablespoons almond milk , or any plant-based milk